transmute-industries/my-pass/README.md

 This wallet design is not safe.
 It is for demonstration purposes only.
 The concept is to derive a keypair from biometry + codes.

-It uses Microsoft Azure Cognitive services to detect and identify the face (and gender, age) of a user within a group of users.
+It uses [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to detect and identify the face (and gender, age) of a user within a group of users.
 This solution might have trouble scaling, but could work well if regional accounts were used.
 Face identification can be fooled easily, and is generally not secure... especially by itself, or implemented the way we have done so here.

 Identity is often bootstraped from: